torbjornlager/flov-in-vr/index.md

 Gamification

+Physical exercise

-The Oculus Quest 2 is probably the headset to recommend right now, as it's comparatively cheap (less than 4000 SEK), is standalone (thus no need to connect it to a computer), and
+The Oculus Quest 2 is probably the headset to recommend right now, as it's comparatively cheap (3000 SEK + VAT), is standalone (thus no need to connect it to a computer), and features a large software app store.

 Spatial